 Also, Tom and I have a passion to get outside—camp, hike, surf, etc.—and we’re trying to build a brand that connects people to those experiences they enjoy outside.
 If that includes craft beer, great.
 We want them to think of us.
 So we’re trying to build a lifestyle brand, which not a lot of breweries do.
 And that’s a constant evolution.

-NP: How are you marketing?
+NAN: How are you marketing?

-MF: We’re obsessed with making a product that satisfies the public palette and making a quality product.
+MATT: We’re obsessed with making a product that satisfies the public palette and making a quality product.
 We feel strongly that that attention to detail helps spread our brand and our brewery’s name across Connecticut.

 We don’t do a lot of traditional marketing right now.
 We’re not doing any paid advertising.
 It’s more word-of-mouth, grassroots marketing.
 That may change as our product gets into liquor stores—we may have to change that strategy.